 Change tends to be a good thing and we often discover new ways to experience satisfaction no matter the circumstances.
 But wouldn’t it be great if there were a way to reach back in time and reclaim the excitement of your younger years?
 What if you could slow time’s relentless march and savor each passing moment?
 Or maybe you’d spend that time rebuilding the hope and compassion of an earlier time, before the hassles and worry of adulthood.

 Whatever your goal, I believe it’s possible to throw off the chains of work and weariness.
 And more than just possible, I believe it’s doable.
 The key is to stop pushing and striving against the world and, instead, realize that change comes from the inside out.

 Your identity can be explained by evolution and cultural adaptation, but it is controlled by consciousness.
 By you.
 So if you want to turn back the clock and lay the groundwork for a better tomorrow, it’s time to take a closer look at the only thing you can really change: yourself.

-Here is a six step method for transforming your life.
+The following is a six-step method for personal transformation in your life.

 Step 1: Craft Your Vision

 You are a conscious being trapped in a physical body.
 In order to create real and lasting change on the outside, you need to organize your internal world.
 This begins with a simple question: what do you want?

 There is no shame in not knowing immediately.
 In fact, I ask myself this question almost every day and the answer seems to change constantly depending on my mood, environment, and recent experiences.
 However, over time, you can identify a theme and as you peer into those similar answers you will eventually discover a purpose.

 By purpose, I mean a driving desire to change the world in a specific way.
 This generally falls into one of two categories . . .